kristoffer-paulsson/angelos-project/content/category/exceptions.md

-Title: Exceptions in Angelos source code
+Title: Exceptions handling
 Author: Kristoffer Paulsson
 Date: 2020-10-17
 Category: Developer
-url: exceptions-in-angelos-source-code.html
+url: exceptions-handling.html
 sort: 1

 In order to find and resolve bugs in the source code we are required to follow certain coding conduct when developing software.